projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 Virtual LAPIC
 *************

-LAPIC is virtualized for all Guest types: Serice and User VMs.
+LAPIC is virtualized for all Guest types: Service and User VMs.
 Given support by the physical processor, APICv Virtual Interrupt Delivery (VID) is enabled and will support Posted-Interrupt feature.
 Otherwise, it will fall back to the legacy virtual interrupt injection mode.